-Eutrolife is a system used to treat eutrophic water bodies by filtering surface water and redistributing excess nutrients take its inspiration from salps.
-This is because they have the ability to filter food particles through their mucus net by rapidly sinking pellets and redistributing carbon to deeper layers of their body.
+Eutrolife is a system used to treat eutrophic water bodies by filtering surface water and redistributing excess nutrients taking its inspiration from salps.
+This is because they can filter food particles through their mucus net by rapidly sinking pellets and redistributing carbon to deeper layers of their body.

 The carcasses of salps are carbon-rich and are a great food source for surface-dwelling marine animals.

 Even though salps look like jellyfish, they are not related to them, and their evolutionary history is more closely related to that of humans.

 Unlike other tunicates, salps float on the water and do not attach themselves to rocks or piers like others.

 Salps create jelly tubes and other juvenile fish purposely swim into them to protect themselves and hide from predators.
 It almost looks like salps are eating the fish but it is a form of shelter.

 What think is a jellyfish on a beach may be a salp as they also wash up at the shore.
 If you are living in an area where there is a lot of phytoplankton, you may get to see salps on the sand.

 In 1920, Scottish herring fishing ships failed to get to the North Sea due to a large population of salps in the area which blocked their path!

 A salp chain is part of its life cycle, and each salp in the chain is an individual that keeps growing in size and sexually reproducing within the chain.
 A giant salp chain was found in the Andaman Sea near Thailand, and it was 15 ft (4.5 m) long!